-Thematic priority What we aim to achieve 2024 progress Climate $\bigcirc$ Capitalising on investment opportunities related to the energy transition 50% of portfolio (by value) t climate solutions by 20 60% of in-scope1 portfolio (to climate solutions by value)3 allocated Addressing transition climate risks with focus on portfolio decarbonisation 70% of in-scope AUM to be aligning, aligned or net zero by 2030 90% of attributable emissions to be subject to engagement and stewardship actions by 2030 63% of in-scope1 portfolio (by value)3 is aligning, aligned or net zero 82% of in-scope1 portfolio attributable emissions have been subject to engagement on decarbonisation Building resilience to physical climate risks Preserve the value of of from physical climate in 74% of portfolio (by value) risk register to reflect climate risk assessme the findings of the Environment 9 9 1 Responsibly managing natural resource consumption 100% of portfolio (by value) with material water consumption to have reduction initiatives in place by 2025 100% of portfolio (by value) with material waste generation to have reduction initiatives in place by 2025 85% of portfolio (by value) with material water consumption have implemented reduction initiatives 78% of portfolio (by value) with material waste generation have implemented reduction initiatives Understanding and minimising our impact on biodiversity Build resilience of investments that are likely to be affected by risks related to biodiversity loss $84\%$ of portfolio (by value) $^{\!\!^{2,3}}$ have implemented initiatives with a positive impact on biodiversity Communities Scaling up our community initiatives 50 submissions by portfolio companies to the InfraRed Creating Better Futures Awards by 2025 60 submissions to the Creating Better Futures Awards by Futures Awards eating Better Addressing community and client needs Mitigate human rights risks in investments' supply chains, where relevant Have implemented supplier due diligence fo battery and solar PV investments with poter sourcing exposure to higher-risk regions People Fostering an inclusive culture at InfraRed Cultivate a team with different perspectives, experiences and approaches Continued to develop and implement several initiatives around a three-pillar framework to attract, develop and retain talent (see page 29) nd a three-pillar Promoting health and safety in the portfolio Minimise accidents and promote a safety culture across portfolios 97% of portfolio (by value) has been subject to independent health and safety inspections i the last year
+Thematic priority What we aim to achieve 2024 progress Climate \bigcirc Capitalising on investment opportunities related to the energy transition 50% of portfolio (by value) t climate solutions by 20 60% of in-scope1 portfolio (to climate solutions by value)3 allocated Addressing transition climate risks with focus on portfolio decarbonisation 70% of in-scope AUM to be aligning, aligned or net zero by 2030 90% of attributable emissions to be subject to engagement and stewardship actions by 2030 63% of in-scope1 portfolio (by value)3 is aligning, aligned or net zero 82% of in-scope1 portfolio attributable emissions have been subject to engagement on decarbonisation Building resilience to physical climate risks Preserve the value of our investments from physical climate risks 74% of portfolio (by value) ^{2,7} risk register to reflect climate risk assessme the findings of the Environment 99 Responsibly managing natural resource consumption 100% of portfolio (by value) with material water consumption to have reduction initiatives in place by 2025 100% of portfolio (by value) with material waste generation to have reduction initiatives in place by 2025 85% of portfolio (by value) ^{2,3} with material water consumption have implemented reduction initiatives 78% of portfolio (by value) ^{2,3} with material waste generation have implemented reduction initiatives Understanding and minimising our impact on biodiversity Build resilience of investments that are likely to be affected by risks related to biodiversity loss 84% of portfolio (by value) $^{\!\!\!2,3}$ have implemented initiatives with a positive impact on biodiversity Communities Scaling up our community initiatives 50 submissions by portfolio companies to the InfraRed Creating Better Futures Awards by 2025 60 submissions to the Creating Better Futures Awards by eating Better Addressing community and client needs Mitigate human rights risks in investments' supply chains, where relevant Have implemented supplier due diligence for battery and solar PV investments with potent sourcing exposure to higher-risk regions People Fostering an inclusive culture at InfraRed Cultivate a team with o experiences and appro Continued to develop and implement several initiatives around a three-pillar framework to attract, develop and retain talent (see page 29) Promoting health and safety in the portfolio Minimise accidents and promote a safety culture across portfolios 97% of portfolio (by value) ^{2,3} has been subject to independent health and safety inspections in the last year

-1 90% of portfolio by value, as at 31 December 2024, is considered in scope of this metric.
+^{1 90%} of portfolio by value, as at 31 December 2024, is considered in scope of this metric.
 This excludes two funds that are currently being divested as InfraRed cannot impose obligations on future owners

-Based solely on responses from portfolio companies to our 2024 sustainability survey; which received a response rate of 96% of portfolio by value as per footnote 1.
+2 Based solely on responses from portfolio companies to our 2024 sustainability survey; which received a response rate of 96% of portfolio by value as per footnote 1.
 Portfolio companies which did not respond to the survey are excluded from the calculation

-Based on gross equity value of investments in portfolios managed by InfraRed as at 31 December 2024.
+3 Based on gross equity value of investments in portfolios managed by InfraRed as at 31 December 2024.
 Valuations as at 31 December 2024 or the closest available date.
 Digital 9 Infrastructure Plc is excluded